Why do people fall in love, and stay in love, with brands?

 Brands make us more of who we are.

 People represent the reality of what is.
 Brands represent the cultivation of what could be.
 The brands we choose to champion are an expression of our better selves, kind of like a kaleidoscope that lets us see ourselves achieving all of our goals and desires.
 Attractiveness, attitude, achievements—these are a few of the things beloved brands help us see in ourselves.
-So it makes sense, then, that wearing a pair of Lululemon yoga pants says that we values self-love and wellness, while buying an Apple computer says that we are learning more about the world around us, while contributing to it, too.
+So it makes sense, then, that wearing a pair of Lululemon yoga pants says that we value self-love and wellness, while buying an Apple computer says that we are learning more about the world around us, while contributing to it, too.
 This is why key messaging is of such importance—it helps us articulate what we wish for ourselves, and how the brand can satisfy that desire.

 Brands say what we don’t have the words for.